 - Parades (Disneyland): Main Street USA & eastern Fantasyland (It’s A Small World, Alice in Wonderland)

-- World of Color: Paradise Pier, Pacific Wharf
+- World of Color: Paradise Park, Pacific Wharf

 - Be Patient: Most of the outdoor shows at Disneyland mean roped off sections and roadblocks.
 If you get stuck somewhere, don’t get frustrated…it doesn’t help!
 If I get stuck on Main Street during a parade, I like to pop into the shops and check out souvenirs.
 Each land has little things to check out, so if you find yourself trapped, use the opportunity to take in your surroundings.
 Shows at Disneyland are almost never longer than 20-30 minutes, so you won’t have to wait long for the walkways to open up again.